KartikDevSharma/LeetCode_Solutions/medium/1310/XOR Queries of a Subarray.md

 ### Intuition

-### **Understanding the Problem:**

-We’re given an array of integers, right?
-It’s a list of positive numbers, and we’re asked to solve several queries on it.
-Each query gives us two indices: a starting point and an ending point.
-What we’re supposed to do is compute the XOR of the elements between those indices.
+We’re given an array of integers It’s a list of positive numbers, and we’re asked to solve several queries on it.
+Each query gives us two indices: a starting point and an ending point and we’re supposed to compute the XOR of the elements between those indices.
 If you’ve never worked with XOR before, think of it as a special kind of operation that compares numbers at the bit level, flipping bits where the numbers differ.

 For each query, we need to find the XOR of the elements between the two given indices.
 So for example, if the query says, “What’s the XOR of the elements from index 2 to index 5?” you’ll go to the array, look at the elements at those indices, and XOR them together to get the result.

 The challenge here is that XORing can get tricky, and when we’re dealing with potentially thousands of queries, recalculating the XOR for every query from scratch would be inefficient.
 Our goal is to find a smarter way to get the answers without repeating unnecessary work.

-### **Thinking About Initial Ideas:**

-When you first look at the problem, you might think, “Okay, I’ll just go ahead and compute the XOR for every query one by one.”
-We can do this by looping through the subarray between the two indices of the query and XORing the numbers as we go.
-Simple, right?
-But here’s the catch—if the array is large, say with thousands of numbers, and you have a large number of queries, this approach will become slow very quickly.
-Every time you process a query, you’re doing a separate calculation, and if the queries overlap, you end up repeating a lot of work. think about the scale.
-We could have up to 30,000 queries on an array of up to 30,000 elements.
-That's... a lot of potential operations.
+When I first looked at the problem I thought about computing the XOR for every query one by one We can do this by looping through the subarray between the two indices of the query and XORing the numbers as we go might sound simple but if the array is large say with thousands of numbers, and you have a large number of queries, this approach will become slow very quickly.
+Every time you process a query, you’re doing a separate calculation, and if the queries overlap, you end up repeating a lot of work think about the scale We could have up to 30,000 queries on an array of up to 30,000 elements.
+That's a lot of potential operations.
 If we did it the brute-force way, we might end up doing the same XOR calculations over and over again for overlapping segments.
-That doesn't sit right with me - there's got to be a more efficient way.
+That doesn't sit right with me - there's got to be a more efficient way.*

-### **Identifying the Pattern:**

 One important thing about XOR is that it has some really neat properties.
-For example, if you XOR a number with itself, it cancels out, leaving you with zero.
-And if you XOR a number with zero, it stays the same.
+For example, if you XOR a number with itself, it cancels out leaving you with zero.
+And if you XOR a number with zero it stays the same.
 These properties are going to be really helpful because they allow us to simplify certain computations.
 Let's think about the properties of XOR for a second.
-What do we know about it?
-Well, XOR is associative and commutative, meaning the order doesn't matter.
-That's interesting.
-It also has this neat property where A XOR A = 0, and A XOR 0 = A. Hmm...
-I feel like these properties might be useful, but I'm not quite sure how yet.
+We already know that XOR is associative and commutative meaning the order doesn't matter. also A XOR A = 0, and A XOR 0 = A.

-Oh, wait a minute.
-What if we could somehow precompute some of these XOR operations?
-Like, what if we had a way to quickly get the XOR of all elements from the start of the array up to any given index?
-That could be helpful, right?
+Now think what if we could somehow precompute some of these XOR operations Like, what if we had a way to quickly get the XOR of all elements from the start of the array up to any given index.

-Let's play with this idea a bit.
 Imagine we had an array that stored the cumulative XOR up to each index.
 So the first element would just be the first element of the original array, the second would be the first XOR'd with the second, the third would be that result XOR'd with the third element of the original array, and so on.
 I'm starting to see a pattern here.
 If we had this cumulative XOR array, couldn't we use it to quickly compute the XOR of any segment?
 Let's think about how that would work.
 Say we want the XOR of elements from index 2 to index 5.
 If we had the cumulative XOR up to index 5, that would include everything from the start to index 5.
 But we don't want everything from the start - we only want from index 2.
-So... what if we XOR'd the cumulative result up to index 5 with the cumulative result up to index 1?

-Hold on, I think I'm onto something here.
-Because XOR is its own inverse operation, XORing with the cumulative result up to index 1 would effectively "cancel out" all the XOR operations before index 2, leaving us with exactly what we want!

-This is starting to look promising.
-We could precompute this cumulative XOR array once, and then use it to answer any query in constant time.
+So... what if we XOR'd the cumulative result up to index 5 with the cumulative result up to index 1 Because XOR is its own inverse operation, XORing with the cumulative result up to index 1 would effectively "cancel out" all the XOR operations before index 2, leaving us with exactly what we want!
+So we could precompute this cumulative XOR array once, and then use it to answer any query in constant time.
 That would be a huge improvement over recalculating everything for each query.

 Let’s say we want the XOR of a subarray that starts at index `left` and ends at index `right`.
 If we’ve already calculated the XOR of the entire array up to `right`, and we’ve also calculated the XOR up to `left - 1`, we can get the XOR from `left` to `right` by removing the part of the array before `left`.
 In other words, the XOR from `left` to `right` is simply:

-${XOR from left to right} = ${XOR up to right} \, ${XOR} \, ${XOR up to left - 1}$
+{$XOR$ from left to right} = {$XOR$ up to right} \, ${XOR}$ \, {$XOR$ up to left - 1}

-This observation is crucial because it tells us that we can compute the XOR of any subarray if we know the XOR of the prefix (i.e., the XOR of all elements up to a certain point in the array).
+This observation is important because it tells us that we can compute the XOR of any subarray if we know the XOR of the prefix (i.e., the XOR of all elements up to a certain point in the array).

-### **Breaking Down the Process:**

 So, here’s what we can do: